home | index | units | counting | geometry | algebra | trigonometry & functions | calculus

 • Filter flask, side-arm vacuum flask, Büchner flask, Kitasato flask.

-• Büchner funnel (with Büchner ring and either filter paper or sintered/fritted glass).
+• Büchner funnel (with either filter paper or sintered/fritted glass).

 • Desiccator jar.